northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 3.
 What is a “high priority” job?
-A job submitted to a private partition by a user **who is** a member of that private partition, on which a low priority job is running.
+A job submitted to a private partition by a user **who is** a member of that private partition.
 ::::

 ::::{dropdown} 4.
 How does SLURM handle low priority jobs?